 Functional Expense - The Organization accumulates and reports its expenses by function as for program services, management and general activities, or fundraising purposes.
 Program services are activities that fulfill the purposes or mission of the Organization.
-Management and general activities include insurance, professional fees, portion of office rent and utilities and certain other costs other than the direct cost for program services.
+Management and general activities include insurance, professional fees, and utilities and certain other costs other than the direct cost for program services.